Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 - direct radiation for 30-40 minutes, in the absence of people.

-Ultraviolet radiation Prepared by a student of grade 11 Yumaev Vyacheslav
+Ultraviolet radiation Prepared by 11th grade student Yumaev Vyacheslav

-Ultraviolet radiation - electromagnetic radiation invisible to the eye, occupying the area between the lower limit of the visible spectrum and upper bound X-ray radiation.
-The wavelength of UV radiation is between 100 and 400 nm (1 nm = 10 m).
-According to the classification of the International Commission on Illumination (CIE), the UV spectrum is divided into three ranges: UV-A - long wave (315 - 400 nm.)
-UV-B - medium wave (280 - 315 nm.)
-UV-C - short wave (100 - 280 nm.)
-The entire UV region is conventionally divided into: - near (400-200 nm); - distant or vacuum (200-10 nm).
+Ultraviolet radiation - invisible to the eye electromagnetic radiation, occupying the region between the lower limit of the visible spectrum and upper limit X-ray radiation.
+The wavelength of UV radiation ranges from 100 to 400 nm (1 nm = 10 m).
+According to the classification of the International Commission on Illumination (CIE), the UV radiation spectrum is divided into three ranges: UV-A - long wavelength (315 - 400 nm) UV-B - medium wavelength (280 - 315 nm) UV-C - short wavelength (100 - 280 nm.)
+The entire UVR region is conventionally divided into: - near (400-200 nm); - distant or vacuum (200-10 nm).

-Properties: High chemical activity, invisible, high penetrating ability, kills microorganisms, in small doses has a beneficial effect on the human body: sunburn, UV rays initiate the formation of vitamin D, which is necessary for the absorption of calcium by the body and ensuring the normal development of the bone skeleton, ultraviolet light is active affects the synthesis of hormones responsible for the daily biological rhythm; but in large doses it has a negative biological effect: changes in the development of cells and metabolism, an effect on the eyes.
+Properties: High chemical activity, invisible, high penetrating ability, kills microorganisms, in small doses has a beneficial effect on the human body: tanning, UV rays initiate the process of formation of vitamin D, which is necessary for the body to absorb calcium and ensure normal development of the bone skeleton, ultraviolet radiation is active influences the synthesis of hormones responsible for daily biological rhythm; but in large doses it has negative biological effects: changes in cell development and metabolism, effects on the eyes.

-UV radiation spectrum: linear (atoms, ions and light molecules); consists of stripes (heavy molecules); Continuous spectrum (arises during deceleration and recombination of electrons).
+UV radiation spectrum: line (atoms, ions and light molecules); consists of stripes (heavy molecules); Continuous spectrum (occurs during inhibition and recombination of electrons).

-Discovery of UV radiation: Near UV radiation was discovered in 1801 by the German scientist N. Ritter and the English scientist W. Wollaston on the photochemical effect of this radiation on silver chloride.
-Vacuum UV radiation was discovered by the German scientist W. Schumann using a vacuum spectrograph with a fluorite prism built by him and gelatin-free photographic plates.
-He was able to register short-wave radiation up to 130 nm.
+Discovery of UV radiation: Near UV radiation was discovered in 1801 by the German scientist N. Ritter and the English scientist W. Wollaston based on the photochemical effect of this radiation on silver chloride.
+Vacuum UV radiation was discovered by the German scientist W. Schumann using a vacuum spectrograph with a fluorite prism and gelatin-free photographic plates that he built.
+He was able to detect short-wave radiation up to 130 nm.
 N. Ritter W. Wollaston

 Features of UV radiation Up to 90% of this radiation is absorbed by atmospheric ozone.
-With every increase in altitude of 1000 m, the UV level increases by 12%
+For every 1000m increase in altitude, UV levels increase by 12%

-Application: Medicine: the use of UV - radiation in medicine is associated with the fact that it has bactericidal, mutagenic, therapeutic (therapeutic), antimitotic, prophylactic actions, disinfection; laser biomedicine Show business: Lighting, light effects
+Application: Medicine: the use of UV radiation in medicine is due to the fact that it has bactericidal, mutagenic, therapeutic (medicinal), antimitotic, preventive effects, disinfection; laser biomedicine Show business: Lighting, lighting effects

-Cosmetology: In cosmetology, ultraviolet irradiation is widely used in tanning salons to obtain an even, beautiful tan.
-Deficiency of UV rays leads to vitamin deficiency, decreased immunity, poor performance nervous system, the appearance of mental instability.
+Cosmetology: In cosmetology, ultraviolet irradiation is widely used in solariums to obtain an even, beautiful tan.
+A deficiency of UV rays leads to vitamin deficiency, decreased immunity, and poor performance nervous system, the appearance of mental instability.
 Ultraviolet radiation has a significant effect on phosphorus-calcium metabolism, stimulates the formation of vitamin D and improves all metabolic processes in the body.

 Food industry: Disinfection of water, air, premises, containers and packaging with UV radiation.
-It should be emphasized that the use of UV as physical factor exposure to microorganisms can ensure the decontamination of the environment to a very high degree, for example, up to 99.9%.
+It should be emphasized that the use of UVI as physical factor impact on microorganisms can ensure disinfection of the environment to a very high degree, for example up to 99.9%.

-Forensic Science: Scientists have developed technology to detect the slightest dose explosives.
-The device for detecting traces of explosives uses the finest thread (it is two thousand times thinner than a human hair), which glows under the influence of ultraviolet radiation, but any contact with explosives: trinitrotoluene or other explosives used in bombs, stops its glow.
-The device detects the presence of explosives in the air, in water, on the fabric and on the skin of suspects in a crime.
+Forensics: Scientists have developed technology that can detect the slightest doses explosives.
+The device for detecting traces of explosives uses a very thin thread (it is two thousand times thinner than a human hair), which glows under the influence of ultraviolet radiation, but any contact with explosives: trinitrotoluene or other explosives used in bombs stops its glow.
+The device detects the presence of explosives in the air, in water, on fabric and on the skin of crime suspects.
 Using invisible UV inks for protection bank cards and banknotes from counterfeiting.
-Images, design elements invisible in normal light are applied to the card, or the entire card is made glowing in UV rays.
+Images and design elements invisible in normal light are applied to the card, or the entire card is made to glow in UV rays.

-Sources of UV radiation: emitted by all solid bodies with t> 1000 С, as well as by luminous mercury vapors; stars (including the sun); laser installations; gas-discharge lamps with quartz tubes (quartz lamps), mercury; mercury rectifiers
+Sources of UV radiation: emitted by all solids whose temperature is >1000 C, as well as luminous mercury vapor; stars (including the Sun); laser installations; gas-discharge lamps with quartz tubes (quartz lamps), mercury; mercury rectifiers

-UV protection: Application of sun screens: - chemical ( chemical substances and cover creams); - physical (various obstacles reflecting, absorbing or scattering rays).
+Protection from UV radiation: Application of sun screens: - chemical ( chemical substances and covering creams); - physical (various barriers that reflect, absorb or scatter rays).
 Special clothing (for example, made from poplin).
-To protect the eyes in industrial conditions, light filters (goggles, helmets) made of dark green glass are used.
-Flint glass (glass containing lead oxide) with a thickness of 2 mm provides full protection against UV radiation of all wavelengths.
+To protect eyes in industrial conditions, light filters (glasses, helmets) made of dark green glass are used.
+Full protection from UV of all wavelengths is provided by flint glass (glass containing lead oxide) 2 mm thick.

 Thank you for your attention!

-UV radiation is electromagnetic waves that are invisible human eye...
-It occupies a spectral position between visible and X-ray radiation.
-The interval of ultraviolet radiation is usually divided into near, middle and far (vacuum).
+UV radiation is electromagnetic waves, which are invisible to the human eye.
+It occupies a spectral position between visible and x-ray radiation.
+The ultraviolet radiation interval is usually divided into near, middle and far (vacuum).

-Biologists have made such a division of UV light in order to better see the difference in the effect of beams of different lengths on a person.
+Biologists made such a division of UV rays so that they could better see the difference in the effect of rays of different lengths on a person.

 • medium - UV-B,